 FANNIN COUNTY, Ga. — An 18-year-old dog was kidnapped in Blue Ridge - stolen right out of his yard in broad daylight.
 But the people who took him told police, they thought they were helping him.

-It started off as a scenic train ride for the Julie and Clay Manley, visiting the area from Florida.
+It started off as a scenic train ride for a couple, visiting the area from Florida.
 But along the way, something caught their eye.

 They said they saw Sam the dog, who they believed was abandoned and needed to be rescued.